The Saturday Show (2001 TV series)

 The Saturday Show is a British children's television series that aired on BBC One from 22 September 2001 to 3 September 2005.
 It was the replacement for Live & Kicking and contained a mix of audience participation, cartoons, games and gunge.
-The initial presenters were Dani Behr and Joe Mace, who were replaced in 2002 and by Fearne Cotton and Simon Grant.
-In 2004, Cotton left and Grant was joined by Angellica Bell and Jake Humphrey, who made up the final team of presenters until the programme finished in September 2005.
+The presenters were Dani Behr and Joe Mace, who presented the show from September 2001 - September 2002, then Fearne Cotton and Simon Grant presented from September 2002 - September 2003 and Grant presented until the programme finished in September 2005.
+Then in April 2004, Angelica Bell and Jake Humphrey joined Grant until to the end of the shows run.

-Early Days
+Early days

 In 2001, it was announced that Live & Kicking would be axed after eight series, and instead, a brand new show fronted by Dani Behr and Joe Mace would be aired.
 It would be a radical departure from standard and conventional Saturday Morning TV.
 The new show was billed to be tough competition for SMTV Live.
 The show was confined to the studio, which was designed in an unconventional format – it was based on tiered seating and three stages at the bottom: one with a presenters' couch, one for performances and one for The Saturday Show house band, Stamford Amp.
 The show included a series of different karaokes, including Sugababes week.
 This allowed the children to sing along to the official instrumentals.
 The show also featured a puppet duo, "Tiny and Mr Duk" performed by Dave Chapman and Damian Farrell.
 Stamford Amp also had a top 40 hit single in the UK with "Anything For You".

-In February 2002, with the CBBC Channel having just launched, Nihal and Sarra Elgin were presenting The Saturday Show Extra, which ran parallel to the main programme.
+In February 2002, with the CBBC Channel having just launched, Nihal and Sarra Elgan were presenting The Saturday Show Extra, which ran parallel to the main programme.
 It had a new studio and new graphics.
 The new set consisted of a couch underneath a balcony.
 There was a stage on the other side of the studio, in standard SMTV Live convention.
 The relaunch also saw more audience participation at home.

 In July 2002, Joe Mace chose to not renew his contract, and Behr left the show with him.
 The Saturday Show was about to be axed but the much younger and child-friendlier pairing of Fearne Cotton and Simon Grant agreed to take the slot.

 Tiny and Mr Duk remained on the show with the new presenters, until Dave Chapman and Damian Farrell left the show in December 2002.